IGuessImNick/project-02/README.md

 A choose your own adventure game.
 User will be prompted with messages and allowed to choose their own pathway.
 Will employ authentication to allow users to save progress based on a created profile.
 Once story thread reaches conclusion, user will be prompted to return to the start.

 > homepage - Title, login, about(?)

 > "adventure" page - prompts served using node, express, and handlebars.js templates

 > Thread conclusion page - shows users their choices and how it played out (might be future development)

-> new tech implemented - novel.js(?) - a text based writing template that works with choose your own adventures.
+> new tech implemented - termynal - Lightweight and modern terminal animations using async/await

 ![Demo](./routeToDemo.png)